BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_5_Sending_Coins_with_Automated_Raw_Transactions.md

 ```
 ## Verify Your Funded Transaction

-It seems like magic, so the first few times you do this, you'll probably want to verify it.
+It seems like magic, so the first few times you use `fundrawtransaction`, you'll probably want to verify it.

-Running `decoderawtransaction` will show that the raw transaction is now laid out correctly, using one or more of your UTXOs and splitting up the money between multiple addresses:
+Running `decoderawtransaction` will show that the raw transaction is now laid out correctly, using one or more of your UTXOs and sending excess funds back to a change address:
 ```
 $ bitcoin-cli -named decoderawtransaction hexstring=$rawtxhex3
 {